PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***A long process to ensure the full success of the revamp.***

 To have a better understanding of the merchants&#39; pain points, we have interviewed merchants with different sales volume, country and business activity as well as agencies of different sizes.
-The pain points encountered have then been addressed by the features added in the order list page and order detail page.
+The pain points encountered have then been addressed by the features added in the order list page (I) and order detail page (II).

 **Now, let's present those changes.**

-### I. **Concerning the page listing the orders, we have added the following features :**
+### **I.  Concerning the page listing the orders, we have added the following features**

 **The objective of the new features of the listing order page is to help merchants save time and increase their productivity.**